FAMILY MEDICINE (IN-FAMM-IUINA)

 Family medicine physicians, because of their background and interactions with families, are best qualified to serve as a patients advocate in all health-related matters, including the appropriate use of consultants, health services and community resources.

-Responsible for administrative assistant duties to include communications management for residency, meeting organization for residency faculty and staff, collection and distribution of all facility mail, arranging/scheduling all shipping for residency staff and faculty, facilitating faculty telecommunication needs and general clerical support.
+Responsible for administrative assistant duties to include communications for residency, meeting organization for residency faculty and staff, collection and distribution of all facility mail, arranging/scheduling all shipping for residency staff and faculty, facilitating faculty telecommunication needs and general clerical support.
 Provides administrative support to faculty, including maintaining calendars, travel, clerical and academic portfolio support.
-Serves as medical student and physician assistant site coordinator for all programmatic needs.
-Manages longitudinal learning schedules and supports maintenance of learning management system through content uploads and facilitation needs, MEDHUB, electronic signage and residency communications.
+Will assist with content uploads to MEDHUB, electronic signage and with residency general communications, and provide support at recruitment and events.

-- Facilitates communications needs for IU Methodist Family Medicine Residency, screens and directs communications, and answers general residency questions.
+Facilitates communications needs for IU Methodist Family Medicine Residency, screens and directs communications, and answers general residency questions.
 Provides clerical support to faculty and Program Manager by executing administrative duties such as correspondence, reports, and special activities.
 Offers administrative support and calendar maintenance to faculty.
-Provides administrative support for Chief Residents and scholarship curriculum activities.
+Provides administrative support for Chief Residents.
+Assists Program Manager with day-to-day residency management activities.
+Types, collates, creates mailing lists, prepares documents, processes mailings, maintains resident files management, and others tasks.

-- Coordinates the scheduling of appointments and department/divisional meetings.
+Coordinates the scheduling of appointments and department/divisional meetings.
 Coordinates the logistics of meetings and ensures preparation of agendas and required materials.
-Helps with special event planning, such as coordinating catering and logistics of the event.
 Registers and coordinates all faculty, residents and residency staff conference registrations/enrollment, travel schedules and reimbursements.
-Maintains various memberships for residency faculty and residents (AAFP, STFM, FPIN).
-Assists with data collection and management for resident educational and clinical data.
 Provides other administrative support services as required such as supply ordering, catering needs, business card ordering, mail distribution, supplies maintenance, and general administrative support.

-High school diploma or GED and two years of administrative assistant experience.
+High school diploma or GED, and two years of administrative assistant experience and/or previous experience with event planning.

 Possess a valid driver's license with the ability to be insured by Indiana University.

-Strong interpersonal communication skills.
-Ability to exercise tact and discretion.
-Ability to handle discretionary and confidential information.
-Ability to work on multiple projects at one time.
+Strong interpersonal skills with a customer service orientation.
+Excellent ability to effectively communicate and exchange information with a wide diversity of individuals and groups.
+Ability to exercise tact and discretion, and to handle discretionary and confidential information.
+Time management and organizational skills including ability to work on multiple projects at one time.

 Working Conditions / Demands